Window Blind Cord Injuries

 Children Harmed and Killed by Dangerous Window Coverings

-The problems with existing regulations are twofold: The current regulations are inadequate to prevent death and injury to children, and even these voluntary standards are not being followed.
+The problem with existing regulations are twofold: The current regulations are inadequate to prevent death and injury to children, and even these voluntary standards are not being followed.

 Today, after many new rounds of inadequate regulations have been adopted, and as the death and injury toll continues to rise, advocacy groups including these window blind cord attorneys have petitioned the Consumer Product Safety Commission to demand that stringent, mandatory standards be imposed to eliminate this common household hazard at last.